thebozzcl/ExodusPiHole/README.md

 This list might break stuff for you.
 For example, `facebook.com` is in it more than once.
 You should allowlist any domains you want to keep, or clone the project and tailor it to your needs.

-Also, if you want to run this on your own machine feel more than free to do so... just keep that `sleep 1` call in the script.
-Don't be a jerk to Exodus-Privacy by slamming their servers.

 ## How do I use it?

 The easiest way to add these regexes to your Pi-Hole is by running a script like so: